 On the surface, it is an odd request.
 But, here’s why I made it.

 After my dad died in April of 2001, my mom went on a trip to the beach with some friends.
-Whenever they talked about my dad, a yellow butterfly would appear, and flutter around them.
+Whenever they talked about my dad, a yellow butterfly would appear and flutter around them.
 Once home, Mom told me and others in the family that story.
 Whenever any of us would see a yellow butterfly, we would think of Dad.
-Still, fifteen years later, whenever I see a yellow butterfly, I think of my Dad.
+Still, fifteen years later, when I see a yellow butterfly, I think of my Dad.

-In our Christian faith, butterflies symbolizes resurrection.
+In our Christian faith, butterflies symbolize resurrection.

 The butterfly is an important symbol in our faith.

 The butterfly is a reminder that the old will slip away and be replaced by the new.
 One of the scripture passages in the Service of Death and Resurrection is Revelation 21:1-7.
-In this we read, “And the one who was seated on the throne said, ‘See, I am making all things new.'”
+In this, we read, “And the one who was seated on the throne said, ‘See, I am making all things new.'”

 Here’s the thing: These butterflies always seem to show up when I’m having a hard time.

-In moments of uncertainty, great stress, or decisions that are bigger than me, a yellow butterfly would appear.
+In moments of uncertainty, great stress, or decisions that are bigger than me, a yellow butterfly will appear.
 And I would be reminded that whatever I was going through, I was not alone.
 A reminder of the great promise that “I will always be with you.” (see Matthew 28:20)

 At other times, it would remind me that I “got this.”
 That whatever big decision or life change I was about to make, was indeed the right one.
 As if my Dad was saying to me, “Be confident in yourself.
 You can do this.”